 SWD metadata is collected to make SWD search more efficient and effective.
-It is derived from the content of SWD as well as the relations among SWDs.
+It is derived from the content of SWDs as well as the relations among SWDs.
 Swoogle identifies three categories of metadata: (i) basic metadata, which considers the syntactic and semantic features of a SWD, (ii) relations, which consider the explicit semantics between individual SWDs, and (iii) analytical results such as SWO/SWDB classification, and SWD ranking.
 The first two categories are objective information about SWDs, and we will discuss them in the rest of this section.
 The third category is subjective and will be discussed in section 6.

-In order to simplify notations, we use qualified names (QNames7) in the following context.
-E.g. "rdf:" stands for RDF namespace, "daml:" stands for DAML namespace (i.e. http://www.w3.org/2001/03/daml+oil#)
+In order to simplify notations, we use qualified names (QNames 7) in the following context.
+E.g. "rdf:" stands for the RDF namespace, "daml:" stands for the DAML namespace, etc.